geoxarray/geoxarray/docs/source/topics/dimensions.rst

 In well structured or common data schemes, Geoxarray can probably guess what these dimensions are by their name or the shape of the array being looked at (ex. a 2D array probably has (y, x) dimensions).
-Geoxarray will internally rename these dimensions and this can be verified by doing:
+Geoxarray will internally rename these dimensions and this can be verified by accessing the dimensions through the Geoxarray accessor.

 .. code-block:: python